 Michael Alan Anderson specializes in a wide range of issues related to sacred music from the fourteenth through the sixteenth century, with emphasis on lay devotion and saints.
-He is the author of St. Anne in Renaissance Music: Devotion and Politics (Cambridge University Press, 2014) and Music and Performance in the Book of Hours (Routledge Press, forthcoming 2022).
-In 2015, he published The Singing Irish: A History of the Notre Dame Glee Club (University of Notre Dame Press), which chronicles the history of one of the oldest choruses in the United States on the occasion of its centennial.
+He is the author of Music and Performance in the Book of Hours (Routledge Press, forthcoming 2022) and St. Anne in Renaissance Music: Devotion and Politics (Cambridge University Press, 2014).
+In 2015, he published The Singing Irish: A History of the Notre Dame Glee Club (University of Notre Dame Press), which chronicles the history of one of the oldest American choruses on the occasion of its centennial.
 Anderson’s articles have appeared in various peer-reviewed journals, and he is also a contributor to Oxford Bibliographies and the Encyclopedia of the Bible and Its Reception.

 Awards and grants have taken many forms.
 Anderson is a two-time winner of ASCAP’s Deems Taylor Award for outstanding writing about music, for articles published in 2011 (Early Music History) and in 2013 (Journal of the American Musicological Society).
 He is also the 2012 winner of the Noah Greenberg Award, given by the American Musicological Society for outstanding contributions to historical performance practices.
 In 2017, Anderson received a Humanities Project grant from the University of Rochester, which allowed for a symposium on machine-reading and crowd-sourced indices of medieval music manuscripts.
 He also received the University of Rochester’s Provost Multidisciplinary Award in 2013, which involved producing first recordings of medieval music supplied to the newly-installed medieval gallery at the Memorial Art Gallery.
 Publications have been subvented by the Martin Picker Endowment of the AMS (funded in part by the National Endowment for the Humanities and the Andrew W. Mellon Foundation), the Newberry Weiss Brown Publication award, and professional development funding from the Eastman School of Music.
 Other academic awards include the National Endowment for the Humanities Summer Stipend, the Alvin H. Johnson American Musicological Society 50 Dissertation-Year Fellowship, the Grace Frank Grant (Medieval Academy of America), the Whiting Foundation Fellowship (University of Chicago), and several travel and research grants.